Lilu’s compression bra aims to help nursing mothers pump more milk faster

 The idea for the product comes from M.I.T. and UPenn graduates, Adriana Vazquez and Sujay Suresh, both of whom shared an interest in health care technology.

-Explains Vazquez, she was inspired to create the device after a friend of hers returned to work after having a child.
+Explains Vazquez, she was inspired to create the device after a friend returned to work after having a child.

 “It was the first time I saw up close what it was like to be a working mother,” she says.
 “It struck me how little I knew about the challenges that working moms face.”